learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 # Record Your observations on residuals
 ```

-### Next, repeat above for radio and go through the same process, recording your observations
+## Step 8: Repeat the above for radio and record your observations

 ```python